Survival of the fittest: Petrochemical makers battle global glut

 WoodMac's Chong said the shift is mainly driven by high energy and production costs and poor demand in the region amid weak economic growth over the past few years.

-Houston-headquartered giant LyondellBasell, which sold its U.S. petrochemical assets in May, said it was exploring all options in Europe, when Reuters asked whether it plans to exit the petrochemicals business in the near term.
+Houston-headquartered giant LyondellBasell sold its U.S. ethylene oxide and derivatives business in May.

+In Europe, the company said it was exploring all options when Reuters asked whether it plans to exit the petrochemicals business in the near term.

 "Market conditions in Europe are anticipated to be challenging for the long term," a company spokesperson said.